(August 4, 1981-July 1, 2003)

 Facing east (11/29/02)

 This is the entire route of Iowa Highway 940.
 Until May 27, 1980, it was part of IA 212, which was extended along this road October 26, 1937, with the straightening of US 30.
-On that day in 1980, the Tama County Board of Supervisors played (most of) its part in the Great Decommissioning, taking charge of two spurs, 135 and 318, and truncating another, 212.
+On that day in 1980, the Tama County Board of Supervisors played (most of) its part in the Great Decommissioning, taking charge of two spurs, 135 and 318, and truncating another, 212, although signs would not change until summer.
 (The headline of the Traer Star-Clipper that week did not mention IA 171, which may mean it was turned over at a different time.)
-Soon after, 212 was removed through Belle Plaine to include only its standalone segment, and that's when 940 came into being, because Benton County didn't take action on this 422 feet inside its jurisdiction.
+About a year later, 212 was removed through Belle Plaine to include only its standalone segment, and that's when 940 came into being, because Benton County didn't take action on this 422 feet inside its jurisdiction.

 Closeup of signage at right (11/29/02)